 This guide will explain the essentials of CRO, its significance in your digital marketing strategy, and its role in driving sustainable business growth.

-This is not a how to guide with CRO, or in depth.
-I aim to give those within an organization a better understanding in simple terms and in ways that are easily digestible.
+This is not a how-to guide for CRO or an in-depth technical breakdown.
+The goal is to give those within an organization a better understanding in simple terms and in ways that are easily digestible.

 Why CRO Matters to Leadership